 Time heals all wounds, or so the saying goes.
 Time also helps expats settle and flourish.
 If you ever feel panicked or stressed that you won’t fit in, just give it time.
 Maybe it will take you a week or two, or even a couple of months, but you will start to become more confident.

-It’s not easy getting used to change and its ok to be overwhelmed.
-That’s completely normal and something every expat has felt at some point during the first few weeks of their life abroad.
+It’s not easy getting used to change and its okay to be overwhelmed.
+That’s completely normal and something every expat has felt at some point.
 One way of dealing with this is meditation: guided meditation videos allow you to do this in your own time and at home.
 The idea is to focus on your breathing, and thereby emptying your mind from all the thoughts that get you down.
 It takes practice and time to get used to the process but it’s something you can try if you are in need of some relaxation.

 However, if panic and anxiety dominate your life, abroad or at home, if you can’t do everyday things, or things that you really want to do, because you feel paralyzed with panic and anxiety, it’s time to seek help.
 Regular panic or anxiety attacks are a sign of an underlying mental health condition, such as a panic or anxiety disorder, and you shouldn’t suffer in silence.
 Let those around you know how you feel, and if necessary talk to a doctor or psychiatrists who can help you find some peace of mind.

-Sophia Obrecht is an intern with the Editorial Office.
-Currently taking a year abroad for her History and German degree at Durham University, she is an enthusiastic traveler and enjoys exploring Munich and its surrounding areas.
+During a year abroad for her History and German degree at Durham University, Sophia Obrecht worked as an intern in the Marketing & Communications Department of InterNations.
+She is an enthusiastic traveler and enjoyed exploring Munich and its surrounding areas during her stay.